Conor Oberst Leads Immigration Law Protest In Song

 "It's not something I did when I first started making music," Oberst says.
 "It's something I grew into the more I became aware of the world and what power musicians and public figures have.
 I don't do it lightly.
 It's not something I enjoy doing, but I feel compelled to do it."

-Oberst has been outspoken about immigration laws in the country, and it became personal when one such law was proposed just 30 miles east of his hometown of Omaha, Neb.
+Oberst has been outspoken about immigration laws in the country, and it became personal when one such law was proposed just 30 miles west of his hometown of Omaha, Neb.

 Since 2008, citizens of the small eastern Nebraska city of Fremont have been trying to get a law on the books that would ban renting to or hiring undocumented workers.
 In the 1990s, the city became home to two meatpacking plants, which attracted Hispanic immigrant workers.
 Proponents of the ordinance say the town of about 25,000 has seen an increase in costs for law enforcement and schools.

 "We have people that are here.
 We don't know their medical backgrounds; we don't know their criminal backgrounds, and that makes me nervous," says State Sen. Charlie Jannsen of Fremont.
 "I have two small children.
 They're people that could be handling my children and your children and Nebraska children, and we don't know anything about these people."

 Jannsen introduced a proposal for Nebraska similar to Arizona's controversial Arizona immigration law.
 The city of Fremont is embroiled in two federal lawsuits over its own ordinance, which passed as a ballot referendum last year.
 To raise awareness of the issue, Oberst staged a 14-band benefit concert last summer on a street in his hometown.
 Proceeds from the sold-out show went to the ACLU, one of the groups that have sued the city over the ordinance.